-Top 5 4th Quarter Trades of Ti - GuruFocus.com
+Top 5 4th Quarter Trades of TI - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Tieton Capital Management, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were TIG Advisors, LLC’s top five trades of the quarter.

-The guru established a new position worth 500,575 shares in NAS:DLTH, giving the stock a 2.04% weight in the equity portfolio.
-Shares traded for an average price of $7.5 during the quarter.
+The guru established a new position worth 2,026,851 shares in NAS:AIMC, giving the stock a 7.31% weight in the equity portfolio.
+Shares traded for an average price of $52.52 during the quarter.

 GuruFocus gives the company a financial strength rating of 5 out of 10 and a profitability rating of 7 out of 10.

-Tieton Capital Management, LLC reduced their investment in NAS:CECO by 236,294 shares.
-The trade had a 1.47% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $11.32.
+The guru sold out of their 6,469,773-share investment in NAS:CHNG.
+Previously, the stock had a 6.47% weight in the equity portfolio.
+Shares traded for an average price of $27.49 during the quarter.

 GuruFocus gives the company a financial strength rating of 6 out of 10 and a profitability rating of 6 out of 10.